 After your doctor refers to you to the UNC Center for Transplant Care, you’ll start with a comprehensive evaluation.
 We’ll learn about you, your medical condition and how you and your family or other caregivers would cope with the stress of a transplant procedure.
 It’s also an opportunity for you to get to know us and learn more about liver transplantation.

-You’ll meet with our specialists—including dedicated transplant hepatologists, surgeons, psychiatrists and social workers—and go through a series of routine tests, including:
+You’ll meet with our specialists—including dedicated transplant hepatologists, surgeons, psychologists and social workers—and go through a series of routine tests, including:

 - A Pap smear and mammogram for women